|Fri 06 Aug||9.00pm|

 Sharp objects are not permitted.

-Wheelchair friendly seats are available and are shown on our seating plan.
+Wheelchair accessible seating is available and is shown on our seating plan.

-Neckloop induction coils for use with hearing aids equipped with a T switch are available (subject to availability).
-This audio service must be booked in advance by contacting the Tattoo office.
-Performances on first and second Thursday of the month are audio described.
+Neckloop Induction Coils for use with hearing aids equipped with a T switch are available (subject to availability).
+This equipment must be booked in advance by contacting the Tattoo office.

 Parking is not available at the venue.
 Edinburgh Council has more information about parking in the city centre.

 No smoking or vaping in the Tattoo arena.

 A full range of Scottish and Tattoo merchandise is available including DVDs, CDs, branded clothing, gifts and much more.

 Visit our online shop or our official shop at 1 Cockburn Street.
 A Tattoo merchandise kiosk is located under the Castle Esplanade during the Tattoo.